How to add a form to blog using Google Docs

-Google Docs includes an option to create a form which can be added to your blog to collect information from your visitors.
-The data you collect through your form will be available for you as a spreadsheet or other documentation within your Google Docs account.
+Google Drive includes an option to create a form which can be added to your blog to collect information from your visitors.
+The data you collect through your form will be available for you as a spreadsheet or other documentation within your Google Drive account.

 Forms are a good way to collect information from readers of your blog.
 For instance, you can add a survey to get feedback, add a contact form to allow for private comments, or include a form to collect addresses for a mailing list.